torserv/torserv/README.md

 ### 🧅 Tor Binary Licensing

-TorServe bundles the unmodified official `tor` binary for convenience.
+torserv bundles the unmodified official `tor` binary for convenience.
 Tor is licensed under the **BSD 3-Clause License**.

 This project is **not affiliated with or endorsed by the Tor Project**.